ilbuonmarcio/ilbuonmarcio/README.md

 Really? _obv_

-What is your opinion about the world? _It should be a friendlier place, but it should start by ourselves, the only one in control of changing things; we should not wait for anyone but us in the first place!_
+What is your opinion about the world? _It should be a friendlier place, but change should start by ourselves, the only one in control of changing things; we should not wait for anyone but us in the first place!_

 Do you like drinking? _That's a stupid question._